openai/gym/README.md

 ## Notable Related Libraries

-* [Stable Baselines 3](https://github.com/DLR-RM/stable-baselines3) is a learning library based on the Gym API.
-It is designed to cater to complete beginners in the field who want to start learning things quickly.
+Please note that this is an incomplete list, and just includes libraries that the maintainers most commonly point newcommers to when asked for recommendations.

-* [RL Baselines3 Zoo](https://github.com/DLR-RM/rl-baselines3-zoo) builds upon SB3, containing optimal hyperparameters for Gym environments as well as code to easily find new ones.
+* [CleanRL](https://github.com/vwxyzjn/cleanrl) is a learning library based on the Gym API.
+It is designed to cater to newer people in the field and provides very good reference implementations.
 * [Tianshou](https://github.com/thu-ml/tianshou) is a learning library that's geared towards very experienced users and is design to allow for ease in complex algorithm modifications.
 * [RLlib](https://docs.ray.io/en/latest/rllib/index.html) is a learning library that allows for distributed training and inferencing and supports an extraordinarily large number of features throughout the reinforcement learning space.
 * [PettingZoo](https://github.com/Farama-Foundation/PettingZoo) is like Gym, but for environments with multiple agents.